fpoirotte/fpoirotte.github.io/src/blog/2015/04/09/Various thoughts on Composer - Part 1.rst

 =====================================

 I work for a company that specializes in IT security among other things.
-As a result of that, I often apply the same technics I learned at work for my own usage.
+As a result of that, I often apply the same techniques I learned at work for my own usage.
 Also, I get frustrated whenever I hit a wall from a security standpoint due to some software not applying basic security principles.
 Composer is one such software because it offers very little guarantees over